FSS:PSY458 Fundamental Neuroscience - Course Information

-- Fundamental Neuroscience course is completed by a written test: the student write answers to three open questions within one hour.
-Every question will be assessed A-F. To pass the exam, student must obtain at least grade E in each assessed question.
+- Fundamental Neuroscience course is terminated by a written test: the students write answers to 3 questions within one hour.
+Every question will be graded A-F. To pass the exam, student must obtain at least grade E in each evaluated question.
 In the last part of the test student is required to draw selected anatomical structures into schemas of the brain.

 - Language of instruction

 - Further Comments